Universal graph representation of stabilizer codes: Introduction

 \begin{theorem}[Informal] Let $G$ be a graph and $C(G)$ the corresponding code.
-The following hold. \begin{enumerate} \item[(1) ] The distance of $C(G)$ is bounded above by the min-degree of $G$. \item[(2) ] There stabilizer tableau produced by the algorithm in Theorem~\ref{thm:informal} has weights bounded by a quadratic function of the degree of certain nodes in $G$. \item[(3) ] There exists an efficient algorithm which produces an encoding circuit for $C(G)$ whose depth is bounded by (up to a small additive constant) twice the maximum degree of $G$. \item[(4) ] Every constant-depth diagonal gate and the $\sqrt{X}$ can be implemented logically in $C(G)$ with a circuit of depth, respectively, about (up to an additive constant) twice the max-degree and the max-degree. \end{enumerate} \end{theorem} The formal version of these statements are given in Section~\ref{sec:inversion}.
+The following hold. \begin{enumerate} \item[(1) ] The distance of $C(G)$ is bounded above by roughly the min-degree of $G$. \item[(2) ] If $G$ is bipartite, then $C(G)$ is a CSS code. \item[(3) ] The stabilizer tableau produced by the algorithm in Theorem~\ref{thm:informal} has weights bounded by a quadratic function of the degree of certain nodes in $G$. \item[(4) ] There exists an efficient algorithm which produces an encoding circuit for $C(G)$ whose depth is bounded by (up to a small additive constant) twice the maximum degree of $G$. \item[(5) ] Every constant-depth diagonal gate and the $\sqrt{X}$ can be implemented logically in $C(G)$ with a circuit of depth, respectively, about (up to an additive constant) twice the max-degree and the max-degree. \end{enumerate} \end{theorem} The formal versions of these statements are given in Section~\ref{sec:inversion}.
+We emphasize that our universal graph representation is fully distinct from Tanner graph representations, even in the CSS case when the graph is bipartite.
+For example, the Tanner graph of a code with a large distance but a low check weight, such as the toric code, would have a very low degree, while condition (1) above requires that a graph using our construction for the same code would have a high degree.

 To further strengthen the connection between graphs and codes, we next define a simple, one-player optimization-type game on a graph which we call quantum lights out (QLO), in Section~\ref{sec:inversion}.
 We prove that QLO unifies many important tasks in quantum coding, which opens a path towards the study of coding algorithms via their correspondence to approximately optimal QLO strategies.